About landing page requirements for Shopping ads

 - Pre-select the correct product variant in your landing page URL.
 If a product has variants (like color, size, pattern, material or other customizations), make sure the variant that matches product data is the one that appears on your landing page by default.

 - Use schema.org structured data to indicate price, availability, and unique product identifiers such as GTIN, brand, and MPN.
 Structured data markup helps our system collect up-to-date information directly from your website.
 If your website uses structured data, the requirements about price, availability, currency and condition apply to your site as well.
-Learn more about structured data markup for Shopping
+Learn more about structured data markup

 - Use the